 As mentioned in the last post, I’m hoping to create some kind of structure to this otherwise on-off blog…you know, something I purposely aim to do outside of the column I write for The OASG.
-And so after some thought, I settled with this: Humble Report.
+And so after some thought, I settled with this: Solstice Review.
 An ongoing series of posts dedicated to looking at shows/movies/OVAs/ONAs that are seen as a little off the community radar.
 Here is the first show I’ll be looking at; how many more in the future, well, we’ll see…

 NB: This post contains spoilers for the Rebellion movie.